Table of Contents

 These days, cannabis is also being used to manage many side effects of opiate consumption.
 Although, they cannot be replaced to give an effect that opioids provide; medical cannabis has been proven to be very useful in counteracting the withdrawal symptoms that opiate addicts suffer.
 It has proven to be a painkiller and manage other problems like nausea, appetite loss, and insomnia.

-The best way to help addicts is to offer them with options to reduce their intake of the deadly drugs while providing them with alternatives to manage their symptoms.
+The best way to help addicts is to offer them options to reduce their intake of deadly drugs while providing them with alternatives to manage their symptoms.

 The harm reduction theory aims to slowly wean off users of opioid consumption.
 We thus need to help addicts’ progress slowly and choose an alternative that helps them regain their health.
 This method has proved more effective than other instances when addicts have been made to give up their drugs in one day and detox.